cathydao95/cathydao95/README.md

 - 👯 I’m looking to collaborate with other developers and web/UX/UI designers to create accessible and creative web applications.

-- 📚 I’m currently studying and improving my knowledge in JavaScript and React
+- 📚 I’m currently studying and improving my knowledge in CSS

 - 👩🏻‍💻  I’m currently working on building a full-stack recipe application.